pa2si/portfolio-projects/README.md

-v 0.1.21
+v 0.1.22

 new:

+- backroads project added to project
-- adapted first reason
+- favicon adapted
+- some images in public folder removed.
+- in project.tsx replaced div for <figure>

 what's done: